Goykhman/TeXhelper/README.md

 Your references will be available as an output in the console.
 Please copy them and paste them into the .tex file as your bibliography list.

-I will work on a more user friendly interface if the conditions of a sufficient demand on the part of users and sufficient time on my part are both met.
+I will work on a more user-friendly interface if the conditions of a sufficient demand on the part of users and sufficient time on my part are both met.